chat-app-architecture/architecture_proposal/README.md

-# Chat API Architecture Proposal
+# Chat App Architecture Proposal

 This is a Systems Design solution for a Chat app.
 We present a High Level and Low Level overview and discuss some of the main critical parts of a chat application.